Landowner Conservation Information

 Where Does The Compensation Come From?

-When a land development project, like a housing subdivision, highway widening, or other construction work, disturbs natural resources, state and federal agencies require mitigation to compensate for the loss of that resource as part of their permit.
-When a project meets the necessary criteria we then sell them the credits they need for the permit.
+When a land development project, such as a housing subdivision, highway widening, or other development project disturbs natural resources, state and federal agencies require mitigation to compensate for the loss of that resource as part of the permitting process.
+When a project meets the necessary permitting criteria, Davey Mitigation sells the credits from mitigation projects completed through conservation easements.

 Wiehlenorth Beforeafter